Archival Collections at the Library

 Seaman Ole K. Haverson Papers: .5 linear feet (1917-1919) Letters and documents relating to his service in France during World War I. They offer graphic evidence of the bloody fighting experienced by the American Expeditionary Forces along the Western Front.

 Hoover-Wilson Correspondence from the Hoover Institute at Stanford University: 2 linear feet.
 (1914-1919) Herbert Hoover served as the director of the Belgian relief effort and headed the U.S. Food Administration and the American Relief Administration during the Wilson Administration.
 The papers consist primarily of copies of correspondence between Hoover and Wilson, as well as the President's secretary, Joseph P. Tumulty.
 Letters concerning the Belgian relief efforts and American food regulations during World War I are also included.
-Available in the eLibrary.

 Nathan and Annie Lee Hoyt Collection: .5 linear feet.
 Correspondence from Woodrow and Ellen Wilson to Ellen's cousin Nathan Hoyt, as well as a small album of snapshots taken at Ellen Wilson's funeral in Rome, Georgia, on August 11, 1914.
-Available in the eLibrary.

 William D. Hoyt, Jr. Collection: 1.5 linear foot.
 (1896-1924).
 This collection includes correspondence and rare family photographs from Mary E. Hoyt, cousin of Wilson's first wife, Ellen Axson Wilson.
 It also includes Hoyt's unpublished biography of Jessie Wilson.
-Available in the eLibrary.

 Rose Frances Hull Papers: .5 linear foot.
 (1935-1953).
 These papers consist of correspondence between Cordell Hull's widow and Mrs. H. McKelden Smith regarding early years of the Foundation.

 Otto Kappelmann World War I Collection: .5 linear feet.
 Of German descent, Otto Kappelmann was enlisted in the U.S. Army from 1916 to 1919.
 His letters, written primarily to his sister, Anna-Marie Bubendey, describe military camp life on the Texas border and in South Carolina.
 Kappelmann writes about African-American recruits, health issues, and German prisoners of war.
 The collection includes postcards of military camps and trenches on the front.
-Available in the eLibrary.

 Arthur S. Link Personal Papers: 1.5 linear feet.
 (1913-1991).
 This collection contains the personal correspondence, speeches, and essays of Wilson biographer Arthur Link, a Princeton professor who edited the 69-volume edition of Wilson's papers.
 Also included are copies of documents from the French Foreign Ministry (1914-1917) and the German archives.